maarons/www/src/software/mailchariot.markdown

 # SpamAssassin configuration tips

 SpamAssassin (as of version 3.2) has lots of bugs and will probably cause problems.
-If it hangs it should be safe to kill SpamAssassin process - it will not kill MailChariot and MailChariot should retry operation that was interrupted.
+If it hangs it should be safe to kill SpamAssassin process — it will not kill MailChariot and MailChariot should retry operation that was interrupted.

-If you do not want to perform time consuming synchronization while running spamassassin and sa-learn, you should add following lines to your SpamAssassin configuration.
+If you do not want to perform time consuming synchronization while running `spamassassin` and `sa-learn`, you should add following lines to your SpamAssassin configuration.

     bayes_learn_to_journal 1
     bayes_journal_max_size 0